Darkryh/Darkryh/README.md

 It's an Android Library that permit custom properties and remove ads from embed websites using WebView

 ### [Library: MoonGetter](https://github.com/darkryh/MoonGetter)
-MoonGetter is an Android library for handling stream extraction and downloads.
+MoonGetter is an Android library for handling stream extraction and downloads, from video holder sites.

 ## 🤝 Connect with Me